Zalakv89/Zalakv89/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on testing.
+- 🌱 I’m currently learning Selenium and Open Source.
+- 🤔 I’m looking for help with Specflow framework/
+- 💬 Ask me about testing and open source.
+- ⚡ Fun fact: I am very new to Git and Open Source.

 <!--
 **Zalakv89/Zalakv89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.